 The cables from the fans easily and conveniently fit the to cables from the Corsair Commander Core control box bundled with the cooler, and allow it to help control these fans.
 We'll detail how to install that shortly.

-There's also a SATA power cable for the pump - a large flat thin connector - that needs to be connected directly to a cable from your PSU to power the whole system.
+There's also a SATA power cable for the pump - a large flat thin connector - that will also get routed through the Commander Core for convenience.

 Installing the Power Supply Unit

-With the Corsair HX850 you'll find the standard power cables, the mains power plug and a fancy velvet-esque bag that holds the PSU.
+With the Corsair CX750F you'll find the standard power cables, and a mains power plug in the box.
 Take the PSU out.
-There's a large fan on it, this mounts downwards in the case so you can read labelling on the inputs for the cables.
+There's a large fan on it, which mounts downwards in the case so you can read labelling on the inputs for the cables.

 Installing standard Solid State Drives

 Now, if you want to, you can install the other hard drives in the machine, although in this build we're sticking to just our NVMe storage.
 If you do want to, the Corsair 4000X case has two 2.5-inch drive bays for SSD drives behind the rear panel of the case.
-To install an SSD in this case, you simply remove these drive bays by unscrewing the thumbscrew then take the drive off.
+To install an SSD in this case, you simply remove these drive bays by unscrewing the thumbscrew then taking the drive off.